 As we’ve mentioned, a food truck commercial vehicle insurance only covers the vehicle portion of the business.
-The food equipment and other business related assets such as point of sale registers must be covered by a separate business property insurance policy.
-If any of the contents of you mobile kitchen are damaged by theft, vandalism or extreme weather, your property insurance will cover your losses.
-IT’s a good idea to carefully catalog all your equipment.
+The food equipment and other business-related assets such as point of sale registers must be covered by a separate business property insurance policy.
+If any of the contents of your mobile kitchen are damaged by theft, vandalism, or extreme weather, your property insurance will cover your losses.
+It's a good idea to carefully catalog all your equipment.
 Talk to your insurer about the best way to protect your investment.

 Finally, a food truck owner must provide appropriate workers compensation insurance for any employees you have on your payroll.
 Workers are generally not covered in your commercial policies.
 As you can see, although there are similarities to a personal vehicle, a food truck will have more complex insurance needs.